bitmakerlabs/bitkittens-assignment/README.md

 var dogList = dogJSON["puppies"];
 ```

-Each element in that array is its own JSON object, so the code to get the name of the first dog would look like:
+Each element in that array is its own object, so the code to get the name of the first dog would look like:

 ```js
 dogList[0]["name"] // returns "Charlie"